buffGenomic/PipelineColBuff/README.md

 #Pipeline ColBuff
-# Project Workflow for Differences in methane emissions in two cohorts of Colombian
+# Project Workflow for Differences in methane emissions in two cohorts of Colombian buffalos were not associated with significant changes in their rumen microbiome
 #

 ## Getting Started